dwallach1/StockerBot/README.md

 ```
 > python classifiy.py
+> Amazon hands goodwill to eBay with move to shut Australians out of overseas sites https://t.co/4g3qAWHO8d https://t.co/I0SXYd4BJu
+> EBAY (eBay) > p
+> AMZN (Amazon) > n

+# now the script opens the link and begins inlining the text from the link

 > He s considering a switch to eBay Inc (EBAY.O), adding that prices for wall mounts were 40 percent higher on Amazon s Australia site if they appeared there at all.
 > EBAY (eBay) > p
 > AMZN (Amazon) > n